thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 homes have been destroyed by fire have been granted a pittance of Rs.5,000 as compensation.
 This compensation is incongruously not given to those whose houses were looted or demolished.
 The discrimination is inexplicable.
-Some families have received Rs.250/per person.
-Having regard to the magnitude of the loss suffered by the victims, the sum of Rs.250/per individual is adding insult to injury.
+Some families have received Rs.250 per person.
+Having regard to the magnitude of the loss suffered by the victims, the sum of Rs.250 per individual is adding insult to injury.
 Small as the compensation is, officers of the Collectorate have not missed the opportunity to roll out red tape in profusion so as to create hurdles in the path of those entitled to receive compensation.